tilak999/jsonstore.io/README.md

 // Pass JSON key to delete.
 store.delete('Person/Name')
 ```
-If you don't pass any key to delete method then all the data would be deleted.<br/>i.e Root node will be deleted.
+If you don't pass any key to <b>delete</b> method then all the data would be deleted.<br/>i.e Root node will be deleted.